Summary

 # Expected output: Python 3.12.x

-Install uv — The Modern Python Package Manager
+Install uv: A Modern Python Package Manager

 # Install uv